 A significant portion of our total outstanding common stock is restricted from immediate resale but may be sold into the market in the near future.
 This could cause the market price of our common stock to drop significantly, even if our business is doing well.

 Sales of a substantial number of our common stock in the public market could occur in the future.
 These sales, or the perception in the market that the holders of a large number of common stock intend to sell shares, could reduce the market price of our common stock and could impair our ability to raise additional capital through the sale of equity securities in the future.
-Immediately after completing this offering, we will have outstanding shares of common stock.
-This figure includes the shares sold in this offering, which are eligible to be resold in the public market immediately and the remaining shares that are currently restricted under securities laws or as a result of lock-up agreements but will be able to be resold as described in the "Shares Eligible for Future Sale" section of this prospectus.
-Moreover, holders of an aggregate of shares of common stock have rights, subject to certain conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+Immediately after completing this offering, we will have 28,891,945 outstanding shares of common stock and non-voting common stock based on the number of shares outstanding as of June 30, 2019 (including convertible preferred stock on an as-converted basis as well as 3,026,449 shares of our Series C convertible preferred stock issued after June 30, 2019 and 116,518 shares of restricted common stock subject to forfeiture, and assuming no exercise of the underwriters' option to purchase additional shares).
+This figure includes the shares sold in this offering, which are eligible to be resold in the public market immediately (unless such shares are held by "affiliates" as defined in Rule 144 under the Securities Act of 1933, as amended (the Securities Act)), and the remaining 17,954,445 shares that are currently restricted under securities laws or as a result of lock-up agreements but will be able to be resold as described in the "Shares Eligible for Future Sale" section of this prospectus.
+Moreover, holders of an aggregate of 17,494,123 shares of common stock (including common stock issuable upon conversion of our non-voting common stock) have rights, subject to certain conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
 Certain of the holders of such registration right may not elect to sell any shares in this offering and therefore those holders could require us to file additional registration statements covering their shares in the future.
 We also intend to file a registration statement on Form S-8 to register all common stock that we may issue under our stock option plan, and, they therefore can be freely sold in the public market upon issuance and once vested, subject to the lock-up agreements described in the section titled "Underwriting."